hummingbird-project/hummingbird/documentation/Jobs.md

 # Jobs

 HummingbirdJobs allows you to offload work your server would be doing to another server.
-You can setup jobs to use different drivers for storing and job metadata.
+You can setup jobs to use different drivers for storing job metadata.
 The module comes with a driver that stores jobs in local memory and uses your current server to process the jobs, but there is also an implementation that comes with the HummingbirdRedis package that stores jobs in a Redis database.

 ## Setting up Jobs